OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json-autogeneration.md

 Syntax: @customfunction _id_ _name_

 Specify this tag to treat the JavaScript/TypeScript function as an Excel custom function.

 This tag is required to create metadata for the custom function.

-There should also be a call to `CustomFunctions.associate("id", functionName);`

 The following example shows the simplest way to declare a custom function.